kaiquewdev/twitter-rec/README.md

 Twitter Rec.
 ============

-Rec Twitter is a tool for you to analyze and recommend

-texts according to patterns found in other texts your timeline.
+is a lib for analyzing some standards and recommend new contents according to the patterns found.
+Using the favorites of your Twitter account, and recommending new through a search for a keyword.

 Virtual Env ( optional )
 =======================